powsybl/powsybl-core/docs/configuration/modules/groovy-dsl-contingencies.md

 # Module groovy-dsl-contingencies

-The `groovy-dsl-contingencies` module is used by the `GroovyDslContingenciesProviderFactory` which is a implementation of the `ContingenciesProviderFactory` used in [security-analysis](../../tools/security-analysis.md) computations.
+The `groovy-dsl-contingencies` module is used by the `GroovyDslContingenciesProviderFactory`, which is a implementation of the `ContingenciesProviderFactory` used in [security-analysis](../../tools/security-analysis.md) computations.

 ## Properties